scanoss/fossology/README.md

 <h3>Introduction</h3>

-This document describes the steps followed to deploy the FOOSOlogy toolkit version that includes a SCANOSS Agent tool.
+This document describes the steps followed to deploy the FOOSology toolkit version that includes a SCANOSS Agent tool.
 The SCANOSS Agent provides with: